A reflection upon Matthew 7:7:

 I have to stretch my brain a little to see the sequitur, but it's there.
 We start out asking, most likely, for things we want, for which the above is the answer.

-This is the Mounce (an NIV/ESV translator) rendition, which preserves the Greek phrase order (as does the KJV).
+This is the Mounce (one of the NIV and ESV1 translators) rendition, which preserves the Greek phrase order of this passage (as does the KJV).
 I think it makes more sense this way.
 It's about "other-focus".
 Focusing heavily upon our own needs is not the way to be provided for.
 It is inherently unstable.
 It doesn't work.
 This passage points to a balance of asking, receiving, and giving that does work.
 A theme of the need to return good for evil, another stabilizing principle, can also be found within the preceding context of the passage.

 Finally, there is the hard part (staying in the Mounce translation):